 There are an estimated 9 million Americans living abroad, with people from all different backgrounds leaving their US roots behind to build a new life overseas.
 As a result, you can find American expatriates all over the world, with thriving expat communities who can help you through those first daunting steps as an international traveller.

 Perhaps you’re already familiar with travelling abroad long-term, or maybe you’re only just dipping your toes into expat waters.
 Either way, one great way of gaining insight into what it’s like to be an American living abroad is to read first-hand accounts of the people already living the lifestyle.
 That’s why we’ve put together the ultimate list of the top blogs penned by US expats; sharing their best travel hacks, real-world insights and top tips for living away from the States.
+If you would like to find out how to transfer money online as an expat, we also have a guide to help you get all the details you need.

 From Paris to Berlin, Europe is a much-loved tourist destination for Americans, and after reading the accounts of these expat bloggers, it’s easy to see why.